epfl-ada/ada-2024-project-adaptables/index.markdown

 ### Act 4, Scene 2: The Collaboration Chronicles

+**Detective:** “Comedy’s a team sport.
+Chemistry isn’t just on-screen—it’s behind the camera too.”

+Average revenue of the duos with most collaborations

+GRAPH12

+One-time duos that generated more revenues

+GRAPH13

+GRAPH14

+The most successful comedies aren’t necessarily those featuring recurring duos.

+Instead, for pairs that have collaborated in only one movie, the same names appear repeatedly : Johnny Depp, Keith Richards, Greg Ellis…

+We can conclude that success isn’t limited to acting alone, music and direction also play integral roles in creating hit films.

 ### Act 4, Scene 3: Don’t push your success too far !

+**Narrator:** "Sequels often face a tough crowd.
+Can they maintain the magic of the original?"

+GRAPH15

+Evolution of audience scores for some movies and their sequels

+Features:
+- Interactive movie selection: A dropdown menu allows to choose a specific movie, displaying its sequels and corresponding audience scores.
+- Trend visualization: The graph highlights how audience ratings evolve, from the original film to its sequels.

+The data reveals a common trend: sequels often experience a decline in popularity over time, reflected in progressively lower audience scores.

+GRAPH16

+The dynamic graph charts the evolution of audience scores across movie franchises and their sequels.
+On the horizontal axis, we see movie titles paired with their release years, while the vertical axis tracks audience scores.
+Each point represents a sequel group, with bubble sizes reflecting the number of films in each category.

+Insights:
+- The decline: Original films (Sequel 1) boast the highest average audience score (~67) across 89 films.
+However, Sequel 2 experiences a steep drop (~50), despite having an equally large sample size.
+- Survival of the fittest: Beyond Sequel 2, only the most successful franchises endure.
+By Sequel 3, the pool shrinks to just 14 films, and numbers dwindle further for Sequels 4 and 5.
+- Lessons from the data: Franchises often lose their charm with sequels, leading studios to discontinue less popular series.
+Yet, those that retain audience favor evolve into iconic multi-sequel sagas.

+**Detective:** "The numbers don’t lie—most sequels struggle to keep audiences entertained.
+But those that succeed?
+They redefine cinematic legacy."

 <hr style="border: none; border-top: 2px solid white; margin: 20px 0;">